Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Introduction

-We study identification and estimation of a sequential network-formation algorithm originally developed by \cite{Mele2017} (and by \cite{Christakis2010} and \cite{Badev2017}), where agents meet sequentially in pairs in order to revise their relationship status.
+In this paper, we intend to fill the gap in the literature by analysing an estimable econometric model that accounts for both types of homophily.
+We study identification and estimation of a sequential network-formation algorithm originally developed by \cite{Mele2017} (see also \cite{Christakis2010} and \cite{Badev2017}), where agents meet sequentially in pairs in order to revise their relationship status.
 The model is well-grounded in the theoretical literature of strategic network formation \citep{Jackson2002} and allows specifications that account for both ``homophilies''.
 However, our approach differs from previous work in several aspects.
-While \cite{Mele2017} discusses identification and estimation of utility parameters based on the model's induced stationary distribution under large- and many-network asymptotics, we study identification and estimation of \emph{both} preference- and meeting-related parameters under many-network asymptotics in a setting where networks are observed at \emph{two} points of time.
-Given observation of several networks at two points in time, our results allow us to estimate \emph{both} preference and meeting parameters.
-We use these to assess the counterfactual effects of changes in the meeting technology between agents -- something that previous work has been unable to do.\footnote{In fact, as we show in Section \ref{Supplement-identification_stationary} of the Supplemental Appendix, meeting parameters are unidentified in the setting of \cite{Mele2017}.} In addition, by identifying and estimating \emph{both} meeting- and preference-related parameters, our methodology enables us to analyze the effects of policies \emph{along the transition} to a new steady state, and not just at the model's stationary (long-run) distribution.
-Our results also cover a larger -- and arguably less restrictive -- class of pay-offs and meeting processes than those of \cite{Mele2017}, who assumes that utilities admit a potential function and meeting probabilities do not depend on the existence of a link between agents in the current network.
-By studying identification and estimation of general classes of preference- and meeting-related parameters in possibly off-stationary-equilibrium settings, we hope to contribute to the model's applicability and empirical usefulness, especially in conducting counterfactual analyses.
-We focus on estimation using EP-ABC \citep{Barthelme2014,Barthelme2018}, a likelihood-free Bayesian algorithm that can deliver estimates relatively quickly \footnote{In a recent paper, \cite{Battaglini2021} use a variation of the standard ABC algorithm (see \Cref{estimation.preference.meeting}) to estimate the parameters of a network formation game.
+Firstly, whereas \cite{Mele2017} discusses identification and estimation of utility parameters when either a single large or several networks drawn from the model's induced stationary distribution are observed, we consider identification and estimation of \emph{both} preference- and meeting-related parameters in a setting where many networks are observed at \emph{two} points of time.\footnote{Importantly, our results do not assume that networks are drawn from the model's stationary distribution, an assumption that can be rejected from the data when observation of a network in two periods of time is available (see \cite{Auerbach2022} for a statistical test). } Given observation of several networks at two instants in time, we are able to provide researchers with a menu of identification strategies, ranging from nonparametric exclusion restrictions to parametric assumptions on preferences and agents' matching technology, to recover \emph{both} preference and meeting parameters.
+We then discuss how these parameters may be estimated through the expectation propagation approximate Bayesian computation (EP-ABC) algorithm \citep{Barthelme2014,Barthelme2018}, a likelihood-free Bayesian approach that can deliver estimates relatively quickly.\footnote{\cite{Battaglini2021} use a variation of the standard ABC algorithm (see \Cref{estimation.preference.meeting}) in order to estimate a game of network formation.
 The authors use the structure of the game to speed up their implementation.
-In contrast, we consider a variation of the ABC algorithm that uses the structure of the data to reduce the computational toll of estimation.} We believe this further enhances the usefulness of our approach.
+In contrast, we consider a variation of the ABC algorithm that uses the structure of the data to reduce the computational toll of estimation.} Finally, we provide an empirical illustration on how to use these estimates to assess the counterfactual effects of changes in the meeting technology between agents -- something that previous has been unable to do.\footnote{In fact, as we show in Supplemental Appendix \ref{Supplement-identification_stationary}, meeting parameters are unidentified in the setting of \cite{Mele2017}.}